hitoshi-watase/sercrod/docs/reference/directives/event-input.md

      - `.prevent` calls `event.preventDefault()`.
      - `.stop` calls `event.stopPropagation()`.

-   - Nablla creates a proxy scope in which:
+   - Sercrod creates a proxy scope in which:

      - `$event` and `$e` refer to the native event.
      - `el` and `$el` refer to the target element.
      - Reads fall back from the local scope to `window` if a name is not found.
      - Writes update the local scope and, when relevant, the host data.

-   - Nablla calls `eval_event` with the expression and this proxy scope.
+   - Sercrod calls `eval_event` with the expression and this proxy scope.
-   - If evaluation throws, Nablla catches the error and routes it through the configured logging mechanisms.
+   - If evaluation throws, Sercrod catches the error and routes it through the configured logging mechanisms.

-5. After the expression runs, Nablla decides how to refresh:
+5. After the expression runs, Sercrod decides how to refresh:

-   - For @input, the event is classified as “input-like”, so Nablla performs a lightweight children-only update of the host.
+   - For @input, the event is classified as “input-like”, so Sercrod performs a lightweight children-only update of the host.
    - Non-input events may instead perform a full host update, depending on configuration and modifiers.

-6. If `cleanup.handlers` is enabled in the configuration, Nablla removes the original @input attribute from the DOM after the listener is attached, leaving only the wired listener and any non-directive attributes.
+6. If `cleanup.handlers` is enabled in the configuration, Sercrod removes the original @input attribute from the DOM after the listener is attached, leaving only the wired listener and any non-directive attributes.

 The @input handler does not attempt to modify the value of the control by itself; it just runs your expression and then triggers the appropriate re-render path.